ffhibnese/Model-Inversion-Attack-ToolBox/README.md

 PS: We are already in the second development stage where the following updates will be introduced,
 - Representative defense algorithms
-- Better refactor code with `trainer`.
+- Better refactor code with `trainer`
 - A package that can be installed with pip

 ## Introduction